Together We Can Further Develop Orthopaedic Surgery and Sports Medicine

 Recipe For Success

-Our success is due to an outstanding faculty who are world renown for their expertise in evaluation and management of patients with bone and joint problems and to the first class medical facilities offered by the University of Washington Medical Center, Harborview Medical Center, Northwest Hospital, Seattle Children's Hospital, the Sports Medicine Center at Husky Stadium, and the Veterans' Medical Center.
+Our success is due to an outstanding faculty who are world-renowned for their expertise in evaluation and management of patients with bone and joint problems and to the first class medical facilities offered by the University of Washington Medical Center, Harborview Medical Center, Seattle Children's Hospital, the Sports Medicine Center at Husky Stadium, and the Veterans' Medical Center.
 A third and most important ingredient in our recipe for success are the research programs that enable our faculty to remain on the cutting edge of knowledge and treatment.

 These research programs are made possible in large part by donations and gifts that permanently establish endowed chair programs in areas of importance to our patients.
 The interest from these chairs is directed exclusively at the targeted area, be it trauma, spine surgery or shoulder and elbow.
 With these endowments, strong programs arise which then, in turn, help bring in additional resources from industry and from federal granting agencies such as the NIH.